GabrielHub/UniversitySimulator/README.md

 **Game Flow:**

-- First stage of the game you only have students and wealth.
+- EarlyGame1: First stage of the game you only have students and wealth.
 Buy faculty upgrades
-- Next stage at 50 students unlocks High School Agreements
+- EarlyGame2: Next stage at 50 students unlocks High School Agreements
-- After you hit 100 students you can unlock the ability to graduate students and create alumni.
+- EarlyGame3: After you hit 100 students you can unlock the ability to graduate students and create alumni.
 These will provide a permanent boost to wealth growth.
 Use this to buy HSA agreements.
-- After 500 students, renown and happiness now affect student capacity.
+- EarlyGame4: After 500 students, renown and happiness now affect student capacity.
 Unlock advanced statistics upgrade.
 Unlock policies
-- After 1000 students you can now move onto the midgame.
+- (Happens during EarlyGame4): After 1000 students you can now move onto the midgame by buying two of the newly unlocked upgrades

 **Focus:**